DevExpress/dotnet-eud/interface-elements-for-web/articles/tree-list/layout-and-navigation/reorder-columns.md

 legacyId: 4532
 ---
 # Reorder Columns
-You can drag a column header and drop it to another position in the column header panel.
+You can drag and drop a column header to change its position in the column header panel.

 ![ASPxTreeList_ColumnMoving](../../../images/img8908.gif)